xiao-fang/xiao-fang.github.io/source/_posts/windows-thread.md

     static Boolean QueueUserWorkItem(WaitCallback callBack);
     static Boolean QueueUserWorkItem(WaitCallback callBack, Object state);
     ```
+- Limitations
+    - `Thread Pool`, that there's no build-in way for operation completed callback.

 ### Execution Contexts
 - every thread has an `execution context` associated to it.
 - `execution context` includes such as,